 While you are distracted monitoring daily bids and monthly budgets in Adwords, you are missing the biggest opportunity: your website.
 You could be investing time in new content, on-page optimisation, new inbound links and myriad of other strategies to funnel traffic to your site… for free.

 - People tend to ignore sponsored ads

-People have become skeptical of advertising, including PPC.
-Marketing efforts are looked upon negatively because, people know that you are trying to sell them something.
-And people don’t like to be sold or having advertisement constantly presented when they are trying to surf the web, pay a bill or browse status updates on their favorite social networks.
+People have become sceptical of advertising, including PPC.
+Marketing efforts are looked upon negatively because people know that you are trying to sell them something.
+And people don’t like to be sold or having advertisement constantly presented when they are trying to surf the web, pay a bill or browse status updates on their favourite social networks.

 Summary: Adwords and PPC advertising are becoming more and more expensive and are out of the reach of smaller companies.
 SEO activities, like building content, building inbound links and directory listings persist far beyond the month they were created in… and cost half the price.

 Adwords is renting the house: SEO is buying the house.